jonnonz1/nz-statute-book/acts/public/2002/parole-act-2002.md

   (b) every victim of the offender:
   (c) the manager of the prison in which the offender is detained (if applicable):
   (d)
-  (e) the Director of Area Mental Health Services (in the case of an offender currently detained, or on leave from in a hospital):
+  (e) the Director of Area Mental Health Services (in the case of an offender currently detained, or on leave from, in a hospital):
   (ea) the compulsory care co-ordinator (in the case of an offender currently detained in, or on leave from, a secure facility):
-  (f) the police.
+  (f) the Police.
 (3) If the hearing relates to an offender who is subject to a long-term sentence, any victim who is notified must be advised that he or she may request information on the offender under section 44.
 (4) A failure to notify any person listed in subsection (2)(b) to (f), and a failure to obtain all the information referred to in subsection (1)(a), does not invalidate a hearing.
 (5) Any person notified under subsection (2) may write to the Board, by a given date, making submissions on, or giving information relevant to,—